RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

     counted.
 - The C6 has no PSRAM.
 Its practical limit is the largest available 8-bit heap block under load.
-A queued outbound delivery owns its complete payload until all chunks are emitted, so simultaneous inbound and outbound large data must fit together.
+A queued outbound delivery owns its complete payload until all chunks are emitted.
+When an inbound chunked publish immediately produces a delegated delivery of the same buffer, ownership is transferred to the outbound queue without a second full allocation.
 - The low-memory protocol profile negotiates at most 16 remote subscriptions, but the P4 application storage may intentionally allow fewer.
 - DELIVERY ordering is FIFO per subscription.